3ricG/grosssh/src/posts/static-site-generator.md

 ```
 </div>

-I made quite a few modifications to the original, most of them based on how I plan to make my site and future posts.
+I made quite a few modifications to the original, most of them based on how I plan to make my site and generate future posts.
 If
 you're familiar with `make`, you can probably skip this paragraph, since what I'm doing may be obvious.
 The file you see
 now is what I created after a few revisions, but its good enough to start.
 The first thing to note is the additional
 `pandoc` arguments.
 You'll see the header and footer includes, and all of the extensions I use based on the flavor of